The Worldly Pain of Young Americans

 Commentary

-A survey by the Cultural Research Center at Arizona Christian University reported findings that won’t surprise anyone who’s been paying attention.
-Among Millennials and members of Generation Z, fully one-in-three individuals suffer from some kind of mental disorder.
+A survey by the Cultural Research Center at Arizona Christian University has reported findings that won’t surprise anyone who’s been paying attention.
+Among millennials and members of Generation Z, fully one in three individuals suffer from some kind of mental disorder.
 Anxiety, depression, substance abuse, and suicidal thoughts afflict them, and the mental problems frequently manifest in physical symptoms.

-That’s the assumption, a close relationship between a person’s general worldview and a person’s emotional state.
-A 20-year-old who thinks the world is a cruel habitat, that the world doesn’t care about individual human beings, that people are selfish and life is hard... that 20-year-old will feel the effects of that pessimism.
-He embraces a nihilism about the world that will recoil upon him and bring him down, that will include him in the negative judgment.
-If he thinks that climate change will bring devastation to the earth in the next 30 years, he loses hope and wonders what to do with his life.
+That’s the assumption, that there’s a close relationship between a person’s general worldview and a person’s emotional state.
+A 20-year-old who thinks the world is a cruel habitat, that the world doesn’t care about individual human beings, that people are selfish and life is hard—that young adult will feel the effects of that pessimism.
+He is likely to embrace a nihilism about the world that will recoil upon him and bring him down, that will include him in the negative judgment.
+If he thinks that climate change will bring devastation to the earth in the next 30 years, he will likely lose hope and wonder what to do with his life.
 If he doesn’t trust other people, he can’t form solid and affirming relationships.
 Emotional agonies are inevitable.

-• Seven out of ten individuals under 40 years of age who responded to Center questionnaires stated that they “lack a sense of purpose and meaning in life.”
+• Seven out of 10 individuals under 40 who responded to the center’s questionnaires stated that they lacked “a sense of purpose and meaning in life.”

-• Only 13 percent of Generation Z and 22 percent of Millennials believe that “absolute moral truth exists and is an objective reality.”
+• Only 13 percent of Generation Z and 22 percent of millennials believed that “absolute moral truth exists and is an objective reality.”

 Given those dispiriting beliefs, we shouldn’t shake our heads at the malaise and panic of the young.
 In former times, thinkers such as Friedrich Nietzsche and Martin Heidegger described such regrettable attitudes in terms that combined the philosophical and the psychological, for instance, “ontological insecurity” and “metaphysical discomfort,” which they understood as peculiarly modern diseases.
-Those traits are still with us, Barna et al. insist, and they run in two directions, outward and inward.
-That life has no purpose slides smoothly into “I have no purpose.”
-To think that moral truth is a relative or subjective thing only is to deny oneself a reliable foundation of judgment and conviction.
-Young Americans are fractious and fragile, and who can avoid that condition in a world so utterly careless and capricious.
+Those traits are still with us, Barna and his associates insist, and they run in two directions, outward and inward.

 The daily experience of average 16-year-olds only reinforces the negative worldview they bear.
 The videos they watch, the music they hear, the texts and photos that flood their phones, the movies and TV shows they favor—it’s a wave of entertainment that shows people behaving badly with no moral accounting.
 These media allow for no transcendence and no organized worship, no prayer or devotion.
 They are the bricks of youth culture, which doesn’t revere the past or envision a happy future.
 No deep meanings and profound truths.
 The producers of it purvey shallow ideas and emotional chaos.
 We have handed the rising generations an environment hostile to their souls.